VisitRome.com

 Accessibility: The Cordonata provides relatively easy access to the piazza for those with mobility issues.
 The museums have elevators and are wheelchair accessible.
 However, the Santa Maria in Aracoeli church requires climbing 124 steps with no alternative access.

-"Don't miss the view from the Tabularium corridor between the two museum palaces.
-This vantage point offers the best perspective of the Roman Forum, and you're literally standing where ancient Roman bureaucrats once maintained the state archives."
+"make time for the view from the Tabularium corridor between the two museum palaces.
+This vantage point has the best perspective of the Roman Forum, and you're literally standing where ancient Roman bureaucrats once maintained the state archives."

 Combining Capitoline Hill with Nearby Attractions